UCI-GDIM32-W25/hw1-vlhong97/README.md

 found at line 55.
 The player starts out with only 5 seeds as established with the int _numSeeds = 5; at line 9, and can only plant 5 seeds until they run out as done by the math in the PlantSeed(); method.

-When it comes to the UI object of the game, I've ran into errors so I can't exactly discern if it works correctly or not.
-I'll state what I can.
-The UI is established as four gameObjects underneath Canvas, UI for the words "Seeds remaining," "Seeds planted," and the value amount for both categories.
+When it comes to the UI object of the game, the UI is established as four gameObjects underneath Canvas, UI for the words "Seeds remaining," "Seeds planted," and the value amount for both categories.
 PlantSeed(); does the math to calculate the amount change whenever the player plants seeds into the scene and loses seeds from their possession.
-The amount is then supposed to be updated to the PlantCountUI script in line 65 where in that script, UpdateSeeds(); method updates the UI text to display the calculated amounts.
-I'm sure I may have done the coding for this incorrectly as the method runs into a NullReferenceError...
-I've researched online for any possible solutions and have reached out to the TA for help.
-They have provided me some pointers and I think I've gotten closer to figuring out the issue, but I've run out of time unfortunately.
-Next time, I'll book an appointment, I'm not able to attend office hours due to scheduling conflicts.
+The amount is then supposed to be updated to the
+PlantCountUI script in line 65 where in that script, UpdateSeeds(); method updates the UI text to display the calculated amounts.

 ## Open-Source Assets
 If you added any other outside assets, list them here!